-(A) The owner or manager of a residential unit, child day-care facility, or school that receives a lead hazard control order shall choose a method of controlling each lead hazard from the methods listed in this rule that enables the residential unit, child day-care facility, or school to pass the clearance examination.
-Lead hazards identified in the lead hazard control order shall be controlled by a lead abatement contractor licensed in accordance with section 3742. of the Revised Code and rule 3701-32-08 of the Administrative Code.
-Any lead hazard control method that requires a written ongoing maintenance and monitoring schedule shall also pass an annual clearance examination to determine that the lead hazard control method has been maintained.
-The written ongoing maintenance and monitoring schedule and results of the annual clearance examination shall be submitted to the director by the property owner or manager.
+(A) The owner or manager of a residential unit, child care facility, or school that receives a lead hazard control order shall choose a method of controlling each lead hazard from the methods listed in this rule that enables the residential unit, child care facility, or school to pass the clearance examination.
+Except as specified in paragraphs (D) and (E) of this rule, lead hazards identified in the lead hazard control order shall be controlled by a licensed lead abatement contractor as required by section 3742. of the Revised Code and Chapter 3701-32 of the Administrative Code.

-(1) Lead hazards resulting from the deterioration of lead-based paint on a non-friction or non-impact surface shall be controlled using one or more of the following methods:
+(1) Deterioration of lead-based paint on a non-friction or non-impact surface shall be controlled using one or more of the following methods:

 (a) Removal of the lead-based painted component and replacement with a lead-free component;